sugarlabs/musicblocks/documentation/README.md

 buttons for loading and saving projects and the *Find and Share projects* button.

-(2) The *Secondary* toolbar below the *main* toolbar.
-There you will find the *Home* button, the *Clean* button, buttons for show/hide blocks, expand/collapse blocks and decrease/increase block size.
+(2) The *Secondary* toolbar, in the lower-right corner of the screen.
+There you will find the *Home* button, buttons for show/hide blocks, expand/collapse blocks and decrease/increase block size.

 (3) The *Auxilary* toolbar above the *main* toolbar.
 It appears when *auxilary menu* button is clicked.
 There you will find the buttons *Run